aimug-org/alc-docs/main-docs/docs/jun-2025/ai-ecosystem-updates.md

 ### The Immutable Database Principle

-> "At some point, either you get hacked or your team's gonna lose their mind and hack you.
+> "At some point your AI (LLM) is going to lose its mind and hack you.
 How are you gonna know what your business is doing?
 How are you gonna draw the line?"

 **Implementation strategy:**
 - **Immutable logging**: Write-once, read-many log storage